CellProfiling/stable-diffusion/README.md

 # Generative model for insilico painting
 *This is the algorithm that currently places first in ISBI 2024 [Light My Cell](https://lightmycells.grand-challenge.org/evaluation/phase-2/leaderboard/) competition.*

-This code base is modified from [Stable-diffusion](https://github.com/CompVis/stable-diffusion) code base, thanks the authors who made their work public!
+This repo is modified from [Stable-diffusion](https://github.com/CompVis/stable-diffusion) code base, thanks the authors who made their work public!

 ## Requirements
 A suitable [conda](https://conda.io/) environment named `ldm` can be created